fabiofabrizi/pands-project/README.md

 **analysis.txt**
 This is the text file that's required to be generated - All that is contained in the file is text, and is a quick way to get an overview of the dataset.
-This file is generated from running *analysis.py*.
+This file is generated from running *analysis.py* at the command line.

 ## Folders